creditkarma/thrift-server/packages/dynamic-config/README.md

 }
 ```

+Here, `consul!` is the important bit that calls out that this should be resolved from Consul.
+The remaining part of the string is the key we look up in the Consul KV store (`service-name/password`).
+You can also pass override arguments to Consul and URL parameters attaches to this key.
+For example to change the datacenter you could use `consul!/service-name/password?dc=dc1`.

 The `password` field will be resolved from Consul and the resulting value from Consul will replace the placeholder in the resolved config:

 ```json